-- 7. Female genital mutilation: FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+Female genital mutilation: FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
 It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
 There is a range of potential indicators that a child or young person may be at risk of FGM.
 Guidance on the warning signs that FGM may be about to take place, or may have already taken place, can be found on pages 38-41 of the Multi-agency statutory guidance on FGM.
-If staff have any concerns, they should report the matter to the DSL in accordance with this Policy. - 8.
-Radicalisation and the Prevent duty
+If team members have any concerns, they should report the matter to the DSL in accordance with this policy.

+Radicalisation and the Prevent duty:

-The Kindergartens has a legal duty to have due regard to the need to prevent people from being drawn into terrorism.
+DEG has a legal duty to have due regard to the need to prevent people from being drawn into terrorism.

-The Kindergartens aims to build children's resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
+DEG aims to build children's resilience to radicalisation by promoting fundamental British values and enabling them to challenge extremist views.
 Being drawn into terrorism includes not just violent extremism but also non-violent extremism, which can create an atmosphere conducive to terrorism and can popularise views which terrorists exploit.
-The Kindergartens is committed to providing a safe space in which children, and staff can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.
+We are committed to providing a safe space in which children, and team members can understand the risks associated with terrorism and develop the knowledge and skills to be able to challenge extremist arguments.

-The Kindergartens has adopted the Government's definitions for the purposes of compliance with the Prevent duty:
+DEG has adopted the Government's definitions for the purposes of compliance with the Prevent duty:

-Extremism: "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
-We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas"
+Extremism: "Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs.
+We also include in our definition of extremism calls for the death of members of our armed forces, whether in this country or overseas".

-Radicalisation: "the process by which a person comes to support terrorism and forms of extremism leading to terrorism"
+Radicalisation: "The process by which a person comes to support terrorism and forms of extremism leading to terrorism"

 There is no single way of identifying an individual who is likely to be susceptible to a terrorist ideology.
-As with managing other safeguarding risks, staff should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+As with managing other safeguarding risks, team members should be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
 Children at risk of radicalisation may display different signs or seek to hide their views.
-The Kindergartens staff should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.
+All team members should use their professional judgement in identifying children who might be at risk of radicalisation and act proportionately.
 In particular, outward expressions of faith, in the absence of any other indicator of vulnerability, will not be regarded as a reason to make a referral to Channel.

-Channel Duty Guidance: Protecting vulnerable people from being drawn into terrorism (2015) notes the following:
+Channel Duty Guidance:

+Protecting Vulnerable People from Being Drawn into Terrorism (2015) notes the following:
-"36.

 There is no single way of identifying who is likely to be vulnerable to being drawn into terrorism.
 Factors that may have a bearing on someone becoming vulnerable may include peer pressure, influence from other people or via the internet, bullying, crime against them or their involvement in crime, anti-social behaviour, family tensions, race/hate crime, lack of self-esteem or identity and personal or political grievances.

-51. Example indicators that an individual is engaged with an extremist group, cause or ideology include:
+Example indicators that an individual is engaged with an extremist group, cause or ideology include: